Auburndale in Polk County, Florida — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Ephraim M. Baynard House (approx. 0.2 miles away); Seaboard Air Line Rail Depot (approx. ¼ mile away); a different marker also named Ephraim M. Baynard House (approx. ¼ mile away); Auburndale City Hall (approx. 0.3 miles away); "Flatiron" Triangle Building (approx. 0.3 miles away); Patterson Retail Building (approx. 0.3 miles away); Bayard Retail Building (approx. 0.3 miles away); Fort Cummings (approx. 4.2 miles away).
 Touch for a list and map of all markers in Auburndale.

 Credits.
 This page was last revised on April 12, 2018.
-This page originally submitted on March 20, 2016, by Tim Fillmon of Webster, Florida.
-This page has been viewed 234 times since then and 11 times this year.
+It was originally submitted on March 20, 2016, by Tim Fillmon of Webster, Florida.
+This page has been viewed 331 times since then and 9 times this year.
 Photos: 1, 2, 3. submitted on March 20, 2016, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.